shaunpwilkinson/aphid/README.md

 --------------------------------------------------------------------------------

-`aphid` is an R package containing functions for building and utilizing profile hidden Markov models for biological sequence analysis.
+`aphid` is an R package containing functions for building and using profile hidden Markov models for biological sequence analysis.
 Functions are included for multiple and pairwise sequence alignment, model construction and parameter optimization, calculation of conditional